influxdata/influxdb-client-java/flux-client-rxjava/README.md

 # flux-java-reactive

-RxJava extension of [flux-client](../flux-client) library for InfluxDB 1.7 /v2/query REST API using [Flux language](https://github.com/influxdata/flux/blob/master/docs/SPEC.md).
+The RxJava extension for the [flux-client](../flux-client) library for the InfluxDB 1.7 `/v2/query` REST API using the [Flux language](https://github.com/influxdata/flux/blob/master/docs/SPEC.md).

 > This library is under development and no stable version has been released yet.